 As we gear up for Photonics West and the winter–spring trade show season, we’re sharing a variety of tips, tricks, and insights to help you improve your trade show ROI.
 This includes everything from promoting your trade show visit on social media to booth staff training.
 Today we’ll focus on what happens when you return from the show.

-The actions you take after a trade show is just as important as those leading up to and during the show.
+Creating a trade show follow-up plan is just as important as establishing your pre-trade show strategy.
 Here are six activities that should be part of your post-conference to-do list.

 - Promise yourself you’ll never again take the red eye.
 Mean it.
 Write it down.
 (Trust us on this one.)